tangle-network/protocol-cosmwasm/README.md

 <br />

 ## Introduction
-This repository contains the Cosmwasm implementation of Webb Protocol, which would be used for Cosmos SDK blockchains
+This repository contains the Cosmwasm implementation of **Webb Protocol**, which would be used for *Cosmos SDK* blockchains.

 ## Contracts layout
 ```